fish-carolyn/p8105_squirrel_final/data/data_clean-and-explore.md

-Data cleaning & exploration
+squirrel data clean and explore
 ================
-2023-12-04

 *Summary*

 The `clean_squirrel_2018` data is a wide data set with one row per squirrel.
-These squirrels have non-missing data for the most critical variables for analysis (identifier, geodata, fur color, age, activity, date).
+These squirrels have nonmissing data for the most critical variables for analysis (identifier, geodata, fur color, age, activity, date).